 - Time: 10 minutes

-- Cost: $3.75 a batch or so—less if you’ve got cheaper maple syrup handy, more if you don’t have basic kitchen implements
+- Cost: $3.75 a batch or so—less if you’ve got cheaper maple syrup handy, more if you don’t have basic kitchen implements.

 - Difficulty: Easy

-Sort out your snow.
+- Sort out your snow.
 If you’ve got a pristine patch of freshly-fallen white stuff sitting pretty on your patio, you can just make your candy right there.
 You want to make sure you’ve got plenty of clearance between the snow you’ll be pouring molten sugar on and anything you don’t want to eat—like dog pee or dirt.
 So unless you feel confident that a cubic six inches or so of snow in your yard is clean (and going to stay that way for the next ten minutes) just pack some into a pan and stick it in your freezer for safe keeping.

-Get yourself some quality syrup.
+- Get yourself some quality syrup.
 The genuine maple article, if you please.
 This is important: If you use the fake stuff—which is just corn syrup in disguise—you’ll end up with a gooey, artificially-flavored mess.

-Put a cup of the stuff (or more! or less! the world is your single-ingredient-recipe oyster) in a small saucepan.
+- Put a cup of the syrup (or more! or less! the world is your single-ingredient-recipe oyster) in a small saucepan.
 If you’ve got a pot that’s good for pouring—one with a nice handle, and maybe even a spout—now is the time to use it.

-Before the syrup has a chance to cool, pour it onto a layer of packed snow.
+- Before the syrup has a chance to cool, pour it onto a layer of packed snow.
 If you want your candy to come in the form of snowy lollipops, lay some popsicle sticks out first and pour the syrup back and forth along the top third of the sticks.
-Otherwise, just drizzle your syrup back and forth over the whole surface of your snowpack.
+Otherwise, just drizzle your syrup across the whole surface of your snowpack and double back as needed.
 It should start to cool immediately.